iliachry/iliachry.github.io/pages/blog.md

 ### **What Would You Like to Read About?**

-I'm always looking for topics that would be valuable to the VR development, research, and entrepreneurship communities.
+I'm always looking for topics that would be valuable to the XR development, research, and entrepreneurship communities.
 Some areas I'm considering:

 - **Technical Tutorials**: Step-by-step guides for XR development challenges
 - **Case Studies**: Detailed analyses of successful (and failed) XR projects